 The DataBlade module creates a variety of data types, such as MedChunk, as well as a variety of functions that operate on the data types, such as Within and Overlap.
-It also provides an operator class, called MedChunk\ops, so you can create R-tree indexes on columns of type MedChunk.
+It also provides an operator class, called MedChunk_ops, so you can create R-tree indexes on columns of type MedChunk.

-Appendix A describes the Shapes3 sample DataBlade module that defines four spatial data types and an operator class to allow you to create an R-tree index on columns of these data types.
+Appendix A, "Shapes3 sample DataBlade module," on page A-1 describes the Shapes3 sample DataBlade module that defines four spatial data types and an operator class to allow you to create an R-tree index on columns of these data types.
 The sample module is not an IBM Informix product, but is provided as an example of creating an operator class.